 - Cut the early years completely.
 Un-dating your qualifications and not listing the first several roles held saves space.
 It can also remove 10 years from your age.

 - Use formatting to create space.
-Changing the font, font size, line spacing, and margins can all reduce the length of your resume.
+Changing the font, font size, white spacing, and margins can all reduce the length of your resume.
 Adjusting the titling, letter spacing, and paragraph spacing can also make a difference.

 - Use a professional resume writer’s skills.
 They have the advantage of knowing what employers want to see and offer several benefits.